 Causes that might lead to Spinal Stenosis include:

 - Overgrowth of bone

 - Herniated disks

 The diagnosis of Spinal Stenosis begins with a complete history and physical examination.
 For many people, evidence of Spinal Stenosis will be on X-rays, but will not have any signs or symptoms.

 Treatments vary depending on the location and severity of the pain.
 In addition to the medications prescribed and surgeries, there are various Physical Therapy exercises advised in order to get rid of this pain.
-At Optimum Rehab offices at New York City, Wall Street, Upper East Side, and Astoria, we provide effective treatment plans, not only to combat your pain and illness but also to improve your total health and well-being.
+At Optimum Rehab, we provide effective physical therapy for Spinal Stenosis at Astoria, Upper East Side, Wall Street, NYC physical therapy offices, not only to combat your pain and illness but also to improve your total health and well-being.